 Welcome to Elfin Havana Silk Dogs.
 Each of our adult dogs is a Certified Havana Silk Dog™.
 So, you ask, just What is a Certified Havana Silk Dog™??
 The Havana Silk Dog is a re-creation of the original dog of Cuba, developed through careful selection, of dogs that are phenotypically correct and who have passed all required health-testing and evaluations.
+Although all Havana Silk Dogs descend from the Havanese gene pool, the Silk Dogs have evolved into a separate and distinct breed.
+The Havana Silk Dog is a rare breed, NOT recognized by AKC, and is registered with the Havana Silk Dog Association of America.
+Only dogs registered with the HSDAA can be 'certified' Havana Silk Dogs.
 These dogs are delightful by design...the true designer dog!

 Havana Silk Puppies